nstarke/nstarke.github.io/_posts/2024-06-11-thecus-nas-firmware-decrypt.md

 ## tl;dr

 The password I've seen consistently used across a few different firmware images is `N16000`.
-The cipher is DES-CBC using the MIT Kerberos `DES_to_string_key` function fpr key derivation.
+The cipher is DES-CBC using the MIT Kerberos `DES_to_string_key` function for key derivation.

 ## Introduction